SteamGame/steamSummerMinigame/README.md

 It goes beyond the autoclicker scripts already out there.
 It will keep you in the lane where you'll make the most money, activate abilities as they are available and best apply, and possibly purchase upgrades and powerups for you.

+**DISCLAIMER:** This autoscript will *NOT* include an auto-clicker.
+Automatic clicking pushes into the area of cheating, and this script is not designed for cheating.
+It is designed for automating the process of collecting gold.

 ## Installation ##

 ### Tampermonkey ###